 Public funding generally focuses on basic research, while the private sector tends to invest in innovative products and services.
-On the one hand, stronger public-private partnerships (e.g., university-industry collaborations) could play a key role in overcoming the Valley of Death; connecting the local industry with the international community could further speed up technological uptake.
-On the other hand, test environments that mimic real-life conditions (e.g., test bed and sandbox) can facilitate product trials and enhance the fit with customer needs.
+On the one hand, stronger public-private partnerships (e.g., universityindustry collaborations) could play a key role in overcoming the Valley of Death; connecting the local industry with the international community could further facilitate technological uptake.8 On the other hand, incubators and accelerators play an important role in fostering innovation and knowledge sharing by providing the necessary support to speed up the business process from ideation to commercialization.
+Also, test environments that mimic real-life conditions (e.g., test bed and sandbox) can facilitate product trials and enhance the fit with customer needs.
 Given the cost and difficulty of setting up test environments and collecting user feedback, the creation of international open testing platforms can represent a valuable alternative for less endowed countries.